LozhkinIurii/Work-Hours-Recording-Application/README.md

 **To run the app:**
-+ git clone repository
++ clone repository
 + in project root directory in terminal run `npm install` to install all modules needed for the app

-Run in terminal following command to start local server, using *db.json* file (command in terminal):
+Run in terminal following command to start a local server, using *db.json* file:
 `npx json-server -H localhost -p 3010 -w ./db.json`

 run the app itself: